SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§15.17)Transcribe orthographical texts either by hand or digitally using word processors or text editors.

-[﻿](§15.18)Mark orthographic notation ( ﻿the way the words are actually spelled in a given language﻿ ) using guillemets « ﻿text﻿ » or angular brackets ⟨ ﻿text﻿ ⟩.
+[﻿](§15.18)Mark orthographic notation (the way the words are actually spelled in a given language) using guillemets « ﻿text﻿ » or angular brackets ⟨ ﻿text﻿ ⟩.
 This is the same practice as most IPA transcriptionists.
 Mark phonemic writing using the “ ﻿square bracket with quill﻿ ” ⁅ ﻿text﻿ ⁆ ( ﻿U+2045, U+2046﻿ ).
 This is a special circumstance where we are making a distinction between phonetic notation and phonemic notation.
 You can kind of think of phonetic notation as a more precise form of phonemic notation.
 That is, phonetic notation would always have either the same precision or be more precise than phonemic notation.
 Mark phonetic notation using curly brackets { ﻿text﻿ }.
 Mark precise phonetic notation using double curly brackets {{ ﻿text﻿ }}.
 The IPA doesn't have precise phonetic notation, but they also seem to make a distinction between phonemic notation using slashes /text/, and phonetic notation using square brackets [ ﻿text﻿ ].
 I deliberately avoided using the slashes and the square brackets.
 That way, in a piece of text, let's say you could have IPA notation as well as TPA notation in there without confusion.
 But, otherwise, the same markings in the IPA can also be used, or it is at the discretion of the writer.

 [﻿](§15.19)For example: ⟨ ﻿congratulations﻿ ⟩ — `{ ﻿koŋgɻæ̱ʓ͡yule̱yşəns﻿ }`

 [﻿](§15.20)Use at least one and a half points of line spacing or two points of line spacing to accommodate the below‑combining and the above‑combining diacritics of the TPA.
 These diacritics can take up vertical space.

-[﻿](§15.21)Mark long vowels using the ( ﻿ː﻿ ), “ ﻿modifier letter triangular colon ( ﻿U+02D0﻿ )﻿ ”.
+[﻿](§15.21)Mark long vowels using the ( ﻿ː﻿ ), “ ﻿modifier letter triangular colon (U+02D0)﻿ ”.
 Example: ⟨ ﻿food﻿ ⟩ — { ﻿fʊ̱ːd﻿ }

-[﻿](§15.22)Mark extra long length using two triangular colons ( ﻿◌ːː﻿ ).
+[﻿](§15.22)Mark extra long length using two triangular colons (◌ːː).
 Some languages may make this distinction.

 ##### [﻿](§15.23)*( ﻿1﻿ ) Writing long consonants ( ﻿gemination﻿ ) in the TPA:* { ﻿tː﻿ }, { ﻿sː﻿ }, { ﻿fː﻿ }, { ﻿t̄﻿ }, { ﻿s̄﻿ }, { ﻿f̄﻿ }, { ﻿tt﻿ }, { ﻿ss﻿ }, { ﻿ff﻿ }

-[﻿](§15.24)Use two of the consonant letters to mark long consonants ( ﻿gemination﻿ ).
+[﻿](§15.24)Use two of the consonant letters to mark long consonants (gemination).
 Example Word: ⟨ ﻿unnecessary﻿ ⟩ — `{ ﻿anne̱səsæɻɪ﻿ }`
 The letter ‘ ﻿n﻿ ’ here is doubled to show the long consonant, also known in linguistics as gemination.
 The ‘ ﻿s﻿ ’ is not, because it is pronounced short.
 The IPA on the other hand, also uses the vowel‑length triangular colon to mark gemination [ ﻿anːe̱səsæɻɪ﻿ ].
 But I am opting for double letters as I believe it is better aesthetically.

 [﻿](§15.25)Example long affricate, Hindi language:
-⟨ ﻿अच्छा﻿ ⟩ — { ﻿aɕɕa﻿ } ( ﻿TPA﻿ ) | ⟨ ﻿अच्छा﻿ ⟩ — [ ﻿at͡ʃːa﻿ ] ( ﻿IPA﻿ )
+⟨ ﻿अच्छा﻿ ⟩ — { ﻿aɕɕa﻿ } (TPA) | ⟨ ﻿अच्छा﻿ ⟩ — [ ﻿at͡ʃːa﻿ ] (IPA)
 Example long plosive, Turkish language:
-⟨ ﻿tuttuğunu﻿ ⟩ — { ﻿tuttuɰunu̱﻿ } ( ﻿TPA﻿ ) | ⟨ ﻿tuttuğunu﻿ ⟩ — [ ﻿tutːuɰuˈnu﻿ ] ( ﻿IPA﻿ )
+⟨ ﻿tuttuğunu﻿ ⟩ — { ﻿tuttuɰunu̱﻿ } (TPA) | ⟨ ﻿tuttuğunu﻿ ⟩ — [ ﻿tutːuɰuˈnu﻿ ] (IPA)
 Example long plosive, Turkish language:
 ⟨ ﻿tuttuğunu﻿ ⟩ — {{ ﻿t̊ut̊t̊uɰ̊un̊u̱﻿ }}
-( ﻿TPA Precise, showing labial rounding﻿  on consonants)
+(TPA Precise, showing labial rounding on consonants)

 [﻿](§15.26)The little ring diacritic on top of the letters is the TPA diacritic, which shows labial rounding as a secondary articulation.
 This is because, in precise phonetic transcriptions, we try to account for all phonetic phenomena that we think are there, using the full repertoire of the TPA.
 Also, by marking the stress using a combining diacritic instead of a separate mark ( ﻿see the above example, the line under the vowels﻿ ), we are saving a single letter length as well as adding to legibility.